Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/README.md

 2. [Enrollment groups](https://learn.microsoft.com/azure/iot-dps/concepts-service#enrollment-group)
 3. [Device registration](https://learn.microsoft.com/azure/iot-dps/concepts-service#registration-record)

-The Device Provisioning Service client library for Python allows you to interact with each of these components through different operation namespaces on the DeviceProvisioningClient.
+The Azure IoT Device Provisioning client library for Python allows you to interact with each of these components through different operation namespaces on the DeviceProvisioningClient.

 ## Examples
 The following sections provide several code snippets covering some of the most common DPS service, including: